-Published by Orion in hardback and e-book in July 2017 and paperback in November
+Published by Orion in hardback and e-book in July 2017 and paperback on 2nd November

 In 1930s Yorkshire, young Billy Shaw, the son of a mill worker, is drawn into the chaotic world of the reclusive writers Edie and Charles Harper, and Edie’s wild and unpredictable son Jasper.

 For the first twelve years of his life Billy has lived in a palace.
 Potter’s Pleasure Palace – once a cotton mill but now the best entertainment venue this side of the Pennines, complete with dancing and swing-boats and picnickers and a roller-skating rink.
 Billy’s ma runs the tea rooms and Billy himself looks forward to becoming the assistant to Mr Potter when he grows up.
 Until, that is, Mr Potter arranges for Billy to go to High Hob, the big house above the valley, to be companion to Jasper Harper.
 Jasper lives with his mother Edie and his Uncle Charles, brother and sister authors, escaped from London, and some say debt and scandal, in order to write.
 On his arrival, Billy finds a haphazard household where nothing that’s meant is said.
 He runs wild with the untamed Jasper, as they spend all the time they can on the moors trying to catch The Beast.
 For four years the boys are inseparable, but when Charles and Edie are found dead, ruled a double suicide, Billy has already left the valley to start a new life in London.
 His time in the Harper household is written out of history.